Marketing

 Here you can see a quick example of geofencing with Talon.One:

-We all had to get used to restricted movement this year, so geofenced promotions gained a new relevance.
-While vaccines will, fingers crossed, put an end to lockdowns, we’ll still have to deal with restricted movement for another few months at least.
+We all had to get used to restricted movement this year, so geofenced promotions gained new relevance.
+While vaccines will, fingers crossed, put an end to lockdowns, we’ll still have to deal with the restricted movement for another few months at least.

 Many brands have used geofencing in their lockdown promotions, so consumers are now more familiar with the concept.
 Meanwhile, there will be more demand for promotions that encourage movement and getting out of the house.